fermisurfaces/IFermi/paper.md

 # Summary

-The Fermi surface is an important tool for understanding the electronic, optical, and magnetic properties of metals and semiconductors [@review].
+The Fermi surface is an important tool for understanding the electronic, optical, and magnetic properties of metals and doped semiconductors [@review].
 It defines the surface in reciprocal space that divides unoccupied and occupied states at zero temperature.
 The topology of the Fermi surface impacts a variety of quantum phenomena including